BernhardSchlegel/BierBot-mini/README.md

 the right to modify the terms applicable to covered code created under this License.

+7. Redistributions of any form whatsoever must retain the BierBot mini splash screen.
+The splash screen includes the black mashing pan icon with the bolt in the middle, the text saying "BierBot mini" as well as the current software version.

-6. Redistributions of any form whatsoever must retain the following acknowledgment as well as the BierBot mini splash screen (see 7.):
+6. Redistributions of any form whatsoever must retain the following acknowledgment as well as the BierBot mini splash screen:
 "This product is powered by BierBot mini, freely available from <https://bierbot.de/>".